Web API

 Processing

 section of the Web API specification.
-In particular, for eachPOST /processor/{executable}
+In particular, for eachPOST /processor/run/{executable}

-request, a Processing Message is added to the respective Job Queue. - Process Queue: a Process Queue is a queueing system for workflow jobs (i.e. single processor runs on one workspace) to be executed by Processing Workers and to be enqueued by the Workflow Server via the Processing Server.
+request, either a processing message is added to the respective Job Queue or a request is delegated to the respective Processor Server. - Process Queue: a Process Queue is a queuing system for workflow jobs (i.e. single processor runs on one workspace) to be executed by Processing Workers and to be enqueued by the Workflow Server via the Processing Server.
 In our implementation, it’s RabbitMQ.

 - Job queue: one or many queues in the Process Queue, which contains processing messages.
 Processing Workers listen to the job queues.